Things to Do in San Jose, Costa Rica: Travel Guide to the Capital City

 San Jose, Costa Rica Hotels

-- The Gran Hotel: This hotel is in downtown and close to the museums, the national theater, restaurants, banks and shops.
+- The Grand Hotel: This hotel is in downtown and close to the museums, the national theater, restaurants, banks, and shops.
 This is actually where John F. Kennedy stayed when he visited Costa Rica.

 - Hotel Presidente: A very nice modern urban hotel right in downtown.
-Has a very funky decoration, is pet friendly and has standard rooms and concept rooms.
+It has a very funky decoration, is pet-friendly and has standard rooms and concept rooms.

 - Adventure Inn: Great option if you need a place near the SJO airport.
 Beautiful little inn with excellent breakfast.
-Has a gym, office and restaurant.
+It has a gym, office, and restaurant.
 Get 10% off your booking in the link.

 - Hotel Santo Tomas: Small cute hotel near downtown San Jose, walking distance to attractions.
-They also have a wellness center and anti aging clinic.
+They also have a wellness center and an anti-aging clinic.

 - Hotel Balmoral: This is a very nice and newly renovated hotel near downtown.
 They have a restaurant and gym with standard rooms and apartments.